AlexisChevalier/formal-data-structure-library/README.md

 I found this concept very interesting since a mathematical specification leaves much less space for interpretation than an english-based (or any other language) specification and therefore could lead to fewer mistakes (different interpretations, missing edge cases, etc...) in testing protocols.
 This is the reason why I decided to study this domain further in my MSc dissertation.

 The subject I choose was initially proposed by Dr. Ian Bayley, Senior lecturer in Computing at Oxford Brookes University.
-The main goal was to provide a set of formally proven data structures in order to help the future students undertaking to formal software engineering module to have a better understanding of the field and its usages.
+The main goal was to provide a set of formally proven data structures in order to help the future students undertaking the formal software engineering module to have a better understanding of the field and its usages.

 In this repository you will find the final report of my dissertation and the short paper if you are only interested in an overview of my research and implementation process.
 You will also find the source code (implemented using the [Dafny language](https://github.com/Microsoft/dafny)).